 "The only way out is to move from street confrontation to negotiations," he said, in a statement released by his holding company System Capital Management (SCM).

-Protesters in Kiev demanded that President Yanukovych calls new elections (EPA) Following violent clashes between protesters and police, Ukraine's government this week made several concessions to the opposition.
+Following violent clashes between protesters and police, Ukraine's government this week made several concessions to the opposition.
 The Prime Minister Mykola Azarov and his cabinet resigned, and parliament voted overwhelmingly to repeal harsh anti-protest laws passed this month to curb the demonstrations.
 Many have blamed a combination of these laws and cases of police brutality for radicalising the previously peaceful protests.

 Despite the concessions, a sprawling opposition camp in Kiev's city centre remains in situ, and protesters continue to occupy some government ministries.